From recovery time to your post-surgery sex life, we’re debunking some of the common misconceptions.

 Fact: A hysterectomy won’t make you any less of a woman.

-“There’s a strong identity associated with the uterus, so women think removing it is going to change their life dramatically and they won’t be a true woman anymore,” says David Forschner, MD, an OBGYN with Presbyterian/St. Luke's Medical Center in Denver, Colorado.
+“For many women, there’s a strong sense of identity associated with the uterus, so some women think that by removing they won’t be a complete woman anymore,” says Dr. Mushtaler.

-It’s true that the uterus is a vital part of a woman’s body—it can carry a pregnancy and causes your period every month—but removing it won't affect your hormones or change who you are, explains Dr. Forschner.
+It’s true that the uterus is an important part of a woman’s body—it can carry a pregnancy and causes your period every month—but removing it won't affect your hormones or change who you are, explains Dr. Mushtaler.

 If you’re struggling emotionally because you can’t have children post-hysterectomy, reach out to a counselor or support group for help.
 Your OBGYN can point you in the direction of helpful resources, too.